On The Value Of Observation

 But seldom is it the most productive way.
 Sure, our anglers might catch some small rainbows on weighted nymphs in a deep pocket, but what about the big brown(s) rising subtly in the shallows?
 Those fish went overlooked and are now long gone, spooked by adventurous wading or from being lined.

-But the water will always tell us what our options are.
+But the water always tells us what our options are.
 It is open and forthright, always willing to share the necessary information regarding how best to fish it.
 We merely have to be amenable to receiving its message.

 Back to the Madison.
 Had our anglers spent five or ten minutes carefully watching the water, they might have noticed the big brown(s) in the shallows sipping flies from the film.
 They could then have made their choice: cast dry flies to feeding fish, blind fish nymphs in the pockets, or whatever else suited their fancy.
 To each his own, but the point is that their choice would be fully informed.
 (By the way, my example is not hypothetical—this exact situation plays itself out daily on the Madison for much of the summer.
 And in my experience, most anglers given a choice would opt for big fish on dry flies.)